CCTV stands for Closed-Circuit Television.

 The British Security Industry Association (BSIA) estimated there to be 4-5.8 million cameras in 2015

-Generally, CCTV cameras are low voltage and often between 12 – 24 volt.
+Generally CCTV cameras are low voltage often 12 – 24 volt.

 A CCTV operator is responsible for watching the monitors linked to the surveillance cameras installed around the premises.
 Their duty is to watch out for and report suspicious behaviour from and recorded footage.